nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing Sochedule: `clear`
-Clears all tasks and events in the SOChedule.
+Clears all tasks and events in the SOChedule's task list and event list.

 Format: `clear`